areski/cdr-pusher/README.md

 # FS-Pusher

-FS-Pusher is a Go Application that run as a service and push CDRs (Call Detail Record) from your local storage (SQLite Supported) to a PostGreSQL or Riak Cluster.
+FS-Pusher is a Go Application that will push your stored CDRs (Call Detail Record) from your local storage (See list of supported storage) to a distant PostGreSQL or Riak Cluster.

-This can be used to centralize or backup your CDRs, software like CDR-Stats can then be used to provide reporting on those CDRs.
+This can be used to centralize your CDRs or simply to safely backup them in realtime.
+Software, like CDR-Stats, can then be used to provide CDR reporting.

 [![circleci](https://circleci.com/gh/areski/fs-pusher.png)](https://circleci.com/gh/areski/fs-pusher)